wectf/2020/README.md

 *Description: Shou just told admins in his company not to click any link sent by unknowns but they are just too ignorant and assume Chrome is so secure…*

-You can simply generate payload with any existing tool.
+You can simply generate payload with any existing tool for CSRF profiling.

 ### Writeup - lightSequel (SQL Injection)